pifroggi/vs_temporalfix/README.md

 <br />

 ## Temporalfix Classic
 The original CPU based version.
-It can run on any CPU, but may miss some areas, is slow, harder to use and only works well for 2D animation.
+It is slower, harder to use, may miss some areas, and only works for 2D animation.

 ```python
 core.max_cache_size = 15000  # Add near top of vapoursynth script to increase frame cache, else temporalfix will be slow.
 High tr and resolution, or large filter scripts may need more.